 Ruscha and Dibbets exploited the traditional format of the book but this was not the case for all conceptual artists.
 As interrogators of art's meaning, it was inevitable that some also began to question and depart from the familiar structure of the book.

-One of the pioneers of conceptual art was American artist Joseph Kosuth.
-Working in a wide variety of media from writing to installation, Kosuth's practice focuses on notions of language and meaning in art.
-Books seem natural territory for an artist concerned with words but his Four titled abstracts – if we can categorise it as a book – is a bold departure from the conventional codex structure of a stack of pages bound together.
+Since the 1960s, American artist Joseph Kosuth has been one of the pioneers of conceptual art.
+Working in a wide variety of media from publications to installations and public commissions, Kosuth's practice focuses on notions of language and meaning in art.
+His Four titled abstracts is a hand-held work of text on paper, but it departs from the conventional codex structure of a stack of pages bound together.

-Kosuth presents the reader with a black envelope containing four folded sheets, each wrapped in a paper band.
+Kosuth presents us with a black envelope containing four tightly folded sheets, each wrapped in a paper band.
 After removing these folded sheets from the envelope, the next stage for the reader is to unfold them, one by one, but the sheets are all very large and made of thin, delicate paper which makes them very difficult to handle.
-When the precarious process of unfolding them is complete, each one opens to reveal a different definition of the word 'abstract'.
-While the printed definitions have a familiarity about them (they appear to have been taken from a dictionary) Kosuth distorts the text by enlarging it and inverting its colour (white text on black instead of black on white).
-The four seemingly-objective explanations of a single word are proof that language is unstable, and the way in which typical book elements are presented in such an unfamiliar structure and format raises questions about what makes a book a book.
+When the precarious process of unfolding them is complete, each one opens to reveal a different dictionary entry for the word 'abstract'.
+Having removed the entries from their original contexts, Kosuth presents them to us like found objects.
+He enlarges the text and inverts its colour (white text on black ground), an adjustment that serves to heighten the visual and lyrical qualities of the dictionary language.
+The four different entries for the single word 'abstract' – a word with strong associations to art – remind us that language, like art, is open to interpretation.

 Another American exploring language in the sixties was sculptor, artist and performer Liliane Lijn.
 Sky never stops is part of her series of 'poem machines' – cylindrical or conical structures printed with text which she began to make in 1962.
-Once the texts have been applied to the cones or cylinders, they are then fixed to motorised turntables which, when made to spin, cause the words to accelerate and dissolve into a blur of movement.
+The forms are fixed to motorised turntables which, when made to rotate, cause the words to accelerate and dissolve into a blur of movement.